bitcoinops/btc-dashboard/README.md

 The command `export $(cat example_env_file.txt |xargs -L 1)` should set environment variables to match the file.

 ## Usage
-Assumes previously mentioned environment variables are set, and correctly correspond to running instances of `influxdb` and `bitcoind`.
+Assumes previously mentioned environment variables are set, and correctly correspond to running instances of `postgres` and `bitcoind`.

 ```
 ./btc-dashboard [OPTIONAL: -recovery] [OPTIONAL: -start=X] [OPTIONAL: -end=Y] [-workers=N]

 ```

+### Modes of Operation
+* `-mempool` Setting this flag starts a mempool tracker that continuously stores data derived from RPCs into a database.
+It does not halt by itself, but is safe to stop (catches SIGINT and SIGTERM after all writes are finished).

+* `-recovery`Starts workers on any progress files left over from previously unfinished runs.

+* `-insert-json` Uploads contents of every JSON file in the default directory and uploads them into Postgres.

+* `-json=[true,false]`  If set, every `DashboardData` struct inserted into the database will also be saved as a JSON file.
+Defaults to `true`.
+The default directory is `./db-backup`.

+* `-update` Set to true to update a column/add a table.
+Requires code change in add_column.go to go along with new table/column.
+Updates by reading the JSON backups and overwriting them.

 Setting the `-workers=N` flag will cause the program to start `N` different RPC clients to do its work.
 The default value is 2.